Anmol Malik

-Anmol Malik, also known by her pen name Audrey Piano, is an Indian author, singer, lyricist and composer who works in the Bollywood music industry.
+Anmol Malik is an Indian author, singer, lyricist and composer who works in the Bollywood music industry.
 She is the daughter of singer Anu Malik.

 Career

 Early career

 After graduating from the University of Warwick, Malik returned to India and worked in the Creative Development department at Disney UTV.
 Following a stint as an assistant director with Rohan Sippy, Malik went on to become a junior copywriter with Leo Burnett Worldwide in India and worked on the Tide (brand) campaign for the South Asian market.
 She eventually became Head of the Script Department at Yash Raj Films and worked on films such as Mardaani and Dum Laga Ke Haisha.

 Author

 In 2020, Malik made her debut as an author with the book Three Impossible Wishes published by HarperCollins.
 A young-adult romantic comedy, the book was praised by actor Ayushmann Khurrana for being "Totally cheeky, completely hilarious and endlessly charming."
 According to a positive review by Scroll.In, the book is "A breezy campus romance that is a reminder of a life that college students are missing in the lockdown."

 Her books were felicitated at the House of Lords, United Kingdom by Lord Rami Ranger, Baron of Mayfair.

 Under her pen name she has written several pieces of micro-fiction for Terribly Tiny Tales, a popular storytelling platform with over 12 million readers.
 In 2019, she was invited to write two pieces of short fiction for their third book titled With Love released by Penguin Books.

 After making it to the Amazon Best Reads list Malik was chosen to write for the Amazon Kindle platform where she produced the pieces titled Audrey & Adam and Things You Learn in a Different City.

 For Bound India's Jotted platform, Malik wrote The Visitor, an excerpt from a longer piece of work that has piqued the interest of fans.
 She was also a guest on their podcast Books And Beyond for the episode "Writing Genre-Bending Romantic Comedies".